The Domain of Definition of the L\'evy White Noise: Integrability Conditions with respect to L evy White Noises

 A random measure is a random process whose test functions are indicator functions.
-It is very popular for stochastic integration, the integral being defined for simple functions (\emph{i.e.}, linear combinations of indicator functions), and extended by a limit argument.
+This concept is very popular for stochastic integration, the integral being defined for simple functions (\emph{i.e.}, linear combinations of indicator functions), and then extended by a limit argument.
 Essentially, a random measure is independently scattered when two indicator functions with disjoint supports define independent random variables.
 For a proper definition, see \cite[Section 1]{Rajput1989spectral}.

-We show in this section that a L\'evy white noise is an example of an independently scattered random measure.
-We first identify integrability conditions for test functions of the form $\One_A$ with $A$ a Borel set with finite Lebesgue measure.
+We show in this section that a L\'evy white noise is an example of independently scattered random measures.
+We achieve this goal by defining the random variables $\langle \dot{X}, 1_{A} \rangle$ for any Borelian set $A$ whose support has finite Lebesgue measure as limits in probability of random variables $\langle \dot{X}, \varphi\rangle$ with $\varphi \in \D(\R^d)$.